-- 39. (1) The following places are closed to the public: - (a) Night clubs; - (b) swimming pools, except for- - (i) the training of professional athletes; and - (ii) swimming contests as referred to in regulation 36(17); - (c) bars, taverns and shebeens; and - (d) public parks, including recreational facilities at such places, where there are no access control measures and entry limitations already in place. - (2) The Cabinet member responsible for cooperative governance and traditional affairs may, by directions, determine a place or premises that must be closed, if there is a risk of any members of the public being exposed to COVID-19 at such a place or premises.
+- 75. (1) Night clubs are closed to the public. - (2) The Cabinet member responsible for cooperative governance and traditional affairs may, by directions, determine a place or premises that must be closed, if there is a risk of any members of the public being exposed to COVID-19 at such a place or premises.